Did Taylor Swift Pre-Write That

 Now, one could definitely argue that Swift could have started to write this note, saved it and then went back to it later.
 But, how long ago did she start writing it?
 Was it after this phone call video went viral, after Kardashian accused her of lying in GQ or right after West dropped the track?
 So many questions.

-The realisation that Swift may have been prepared for this video to leak has many sharing their feelings on Twitter.
+The realization that Swift may have been prepared for this video to leak has many sharing their feelings on Twitter.

 One user thought it was "interesting," writing, "Most likely had that written, knew this would happen."
 Another wrote that this pre-written note was part of a bigger conspiracy: "This whole Taylor Swift, Kim & Kanye drama is set up."